lpr78/4-Portfolio2/README.md

 * The game element can be utilised as a starter or plenary activity, testing knowledge at the end of the topic delivery
 * The game itself will be a full graphical user interface which would benefit with a time-based element to mimic the examination time
 * The game would complement working time for the learner to plan their answers, which can also be handed into the teacher, to show workings towards a set of questions
+* A multiple choice element in the game can at least direct the learner to rework their answers, if none of the choices were available.

 [[INSERT IMAGE OF RESPONSIVE DISPLAY OF GAME]]